The physics of space and time III: Classification of space-time experiments and the twin paradox: #1

 where $\bar{u}'_T $ is the speed of O in S'.
 The Lorentz invariance of length intervals $\Delta X({\rm O})_B = \Delta \bar{X}'({\rm O})_T$ and the TD relation $T_B = \gamma_B \bar{T}'_T$ then give the velocity transformation formula:

 When $w_B = 0$, $ \bar{u}'_T \rightarrow -\bar{v}'_T$ and the relation (3.21) is recovered.
 It is interesting, in view of the discussion of `photon clocks' in the following section, to also consider the velocity transformations for an object moving in the x-y plane.
-Introducing the $x$- and $y$-components of $u_B$ and $\bar{w}_B$, the following formulae are obtained from (3.24), (3.25) and the invariance of tranverse coordinates under the LT:
+Introducing the $x$- and $y$-components of $u_B$ and $\bar{w}_B$, the following formulas are obtained from (3.24), (3.25) and the invariance of tranverse coordinates under the LT:

-These are the usual relativistic formulae for the transformation of these velocity components.
-When $u_B^{(x)} = v_B$ then (3.32) gives $ \bar{w}_B^{(x)} = 0$ and (3.33) gives:
+These are the usual relativistic formulas for the transformation of these velocity components.
+When $(u_B^{(x)})' = -v_B$ then (3.32) gives $ \bar{w}_B^{(x)} = 0$ and (3.33) gives:

-which is similar to the the transformation laws (3.21) and (3.31) of longitudinal relative velocity between the base frame S and the travelling frame S'.
-Notice that in (3.34) $\bar{w}_B^{(y)}$ is the total velocity of O relative to the travelling frame S'.
+which is similar to the transformation law (3.23) of longitudinal relative velocity between a base frame S' and a travelling frame S on making the replacements: $\gamma'_B \rightarrow \gamma_B$, $v'_B \rightarrow (u_B^{(y)})'$ and $\bar{v}_T \rightarrow \bar{w}_B^{(y)}$ .
+Notice that in (3.34) $\bar{w}_B^{(y)}$ is now the total velocity of O relative to the frame S. For purely transverse motion in the frame S there is therefore no distinction between transformation formulas for base frame and relative velocities.

 \underline{{\bf Transverse and longitudinal photon clocks}} In the discussion of TD above, the frame S was subject, source and base frame.
 In the case of `photon clocks' the primary space time events in the problem are defined by spatial coincidences between light signals and stationary objects in the rest frame of the `clock', which are then observed from a frame in uniform motion relative to the clock frame.
 Events on the world lines of the clocks $\C'_0$ and $\C'_{L'}$ introduced above, corresponding to light signal coincidences, are then the primary events in the source and travelling frame S', while S remains the subject and base frame of the experiment, but is now the target frame of the LT.
 The appropriate LT for the problem is then the inverse of Eqns(3.1) and (3.2) with the replacements: $X,T \rightarrow \X,\Tb$, $\x,\tb \rightarrow x, t$: